 Enjoy the Fall

 Fall is my favorite season.
 I love the cooler weather, the changing colors, and all the fall celebrations in our area.
 I hope you find some time to enjoy your fall season.
-And, I hope that some of my old favorites become some of your new favorite elementary music lessons.
+And, we hope that some of our standard favorites become some of your new favorite elementary music lessons as well.

 Do you need help with something specific that you cannot find?
 Send me a quick email and I will see if I can help.
 Best wishes!